woven-baker/test-cpp/module2/03_containers-and-templates/03_03_containers/03_03_containers.en.md

 ```
 E

-An std::map container would be most appropriate because it allows for efficient lookup, insertion, and deletion of key-value pairs.
+A std::map container would be most appropriate because it allows for efficient lookup, insertion, and deletion of key-value pairs.
 In this case, the key would be the student's name, and the value would be the corresponding test score.
 ```